Configure bun test with bunfig.toml and command-line options.

 coverageIgnoreSourcemaps = true # Don't use sourcemaps for coverage analysis

-When using this option, you probably want to stick a // @bun comment at the top of the source
+When using this option, you probably want to stick a // @bun comment at the top of the source file to opt out of the

 Install Settings Inheritance